Frequently Asked Questions

 Who are the campers?

 Camp Hope accepts 20-22 campers for each of its one week sessions.
 Persons of varying disability and functionality are encouraged to apply.
-Typical camper disabilities include, but are not limited to, the following: Down Syndrome, autism, cerebral palsy, spina bifida, ADHD, muscular dystrophy, secondary emotional disorder, mental retardation, cri-di-chat, deaf/hearing impaired, blind/visually impaired, seizure disorder.
+Typical camper disabilities include, but are not limited to, the following: Down Syndrome, autism, cerebral palsy, spina bifida, ADHD, muscular dystrophy, secondary emotional disorder, intellectual disability, cri-di-chat, deaf/hearing impaired, blind/visually impaired.

 Please tell me more about the camp staff.

 Our staff at Camp Hope is made up of volunteers.
 All volunteers are trained in protocols to serve the special needs of our campers.
 The Buddy to Camper ratio is 1:1.
 Each camper has a buddy/caregiver who is with them 24 hours each day for the entire week of Camp.
 Buddies are high school seniors or college students who have been trained in protocols of safety, security, seizure management, swimming, adaptive equipment handling, lifting and transferring of campers, positioning.